MohamedTarekMoustaf/Amazon-Fires-in-Brazil-2013-2019-_Power-BI/README.md

 Each segment represents a year, and the radial length highlights the proportion of fires that year.

-The rose layout makes it easy to spot years with unusually high activity at a glance—e.g., 2017–2019 stand out with longer petals compared to quieter years.
+The rose layout makes it easy to spot years with unusually high activity at a glance, e.g., 2017–2019 stand out with longer petals compared to quieter years.

 🗂 Files

-Amazon_Fires.pbix:Complete Power BI Desktop report
+Amazon_Fires.pbix: Complete Power BI Desktop report

 🛠️ Tools & Technologies